nixii/microgame/README.md

 - Robust UI & text rendering

 ## Planned Features
-- Simple, human-editable YAML asset files
-- A small custom coding language for use in the editor
+- A small custom coding language for use in the engine
-- A full editor for the engine, coded using itself
+- ~~A full editor for the engine, coded using itself~~ **NOTE:** this feature was cut due to time constraints.
+It may be added at a later date

 ## Platform Support
 > ✅ works<br>